NBISweden/excelerate-scRNAseq/session-integration/Data_Integration.md

 ```

 Calculate quality control characteristics using `calculateQCMetrics()`
-to determine cells low quality cells by finding outliers with
+to determine low quality cells by finding outliers with
 uncharacteristically low total counts or total number of features
 (genes) detected.